10 Ways to prevent nicotine addiction and how to perform It

 Everyone’s different, which is why withdrawal symptoms vary from one person to another.
 In most people, these symptoms include increased appetite, strong cravings, dizziness, headache, cough, constipation, fatigue, anxiety, irritability, frustration, depression, and mental fog.

-Many people relapse because they can’t overcome withdrawal.
+People relapse because they’re not able to overcome withdrawal.
 Most relapses occur during the first two weeks.

 3. You continue to smoke despite your health problems.

-People with nicotine addiction are at a higher risk of cancer of the mouth, pharynx (throat), larynx, esophagus, pancreas, kidney, bladder, cervix, and some types of leukemia.
+People with nicotine addiction are at a higher risk of cancer of the mouth, pharynx (throat), larynx, esophagus, pancreas, kidney, bladder, cervix, and certain types of leukemia.

-Besides cancer and lung disease, being addicted to nicotine can contribute to cardiovascular diseases and events such as strokes and heart attacks.
-It can also worsen heart or blood vessel disease in persons who already have it.
+Besides cancer and lung disease, being addicted to nicotine contributes to cardiovascular diseases and events such as strokes and heart attacks.
+It additionally worsens heart or blood vessel disease in persons who already have it.

-Other health problems that may occur due to nicotine addiction (or worsen because of it) include diabetes, eye problems, tooth and gum disease, pregnancy complications, impotence, infertility, cold, flu, and others.
+Other health problems that are likely to occur due to nicotine addiction (or worsen because of it) include diabetes, eye problems, tooth and gum disease, pregnancy complications, impotence, infertility, cold, and flu.

 Addiction is persistent, which is why people who develop health problems and continue to smoke are often perceived as stubborn by their loved ones.